Internal Links

 just BLOODY AWESOME.
 Videos like the one below send shivers up my spine and

 bring a lump to my throat.
 I was 11 when Apollo 11 went to the Moon.
-It, and
+That, and

 Patrick's books, fired me up with enthusiasm.
 The astronauts were heroes, but the biggest heroes were NOT the astronauts.